 The rational mind likes to name and define complex concepts as a way avoiding the uncomfortable uncertainties that cannot be rationally explained.
-It derives great satisfaction in dividing concepts into numerical lists.
-So Kahhneman's division of the complex issue of how we think into two basic rational thinking alternatives is deeply satisfying.
-It illuminates them into a form that our rational mind can comfortably accept.
+It is as if by defining them we illuminate them into a form that our rational mind can accept.
 However this illumination can blind us to a deeper meaning.